 Ms. Kothari then moved to her submission that decriminalizing adultery does not lead to weakening of the institution of marriage.
 She referred to Independent Thought where the Union had made a similar argument: diluting the exception to child marital rape provision would affect the sanctity of marriage.
 Ms. Kothari submitted that the Supreme Court while criminalizing child marital rape had rejected this contention.
 The Court observed that marriage is a personal sphere and does not need institutional protection.
 She submitted that marriage can’t be destroyed except by a statute and a dent to the institution is not a valid reason to retain adultery.

-Ms. Kothari then referred a Namibian Supreme Court decision JS v LC , which had considered the institution of marriage claim in a challenge to adultery.
-In JS v.LC, the court had held that essence of marriage is found on morals of parties to marriage, if they lose commitment to marriage, then it will fail; punishing a third party will not save the marriage.
+Ms. Kothari then referred to a Namibian Supreme Court decision JS v LC , which had considered the institution of marriage claim in a challenge to adultery.
+In JS v.LC, the court had held that the essence of marriage is founded on the morals of parties to the marriage, if they lose commitment to marriage, then it will fail; punishing a third party will not save the marriage.

 Ms. Kothari cited UK House of Lords decision in Regina v R where marital rape exception was set aside.
 The court addressed the institution of marriage claim to say that the form of marriage has undergone change over time.
 Ms. Kothari concluded by reiterating that the basis of adultery offence is that woman is considered as the property of the husband – she cannot have relations outside of marriage, but the husband can.
 She asserted that Section 497 violates right to privacy as well as liberty of women.

 Next, Mr. Neeraj Jethra, appearing for an intervenor, began his arguments.
 He submitted that Yusuf Abdul Aziz, which upheld Section 497, was wrongly decided.
 It relied on Article 15(3) which allows for beneficial discrimination in the interests of women and children.
 This case merits reconsideration.